C0D1UM/technical-standard/django/email/README.md

 )
 ```

-So before send email, you can filter for only email address which domain name in
+So before sending email, you can filter for only domain name in allowed list.
-setting list.

 ### Log Email to Console

 The second solution is when running local environment you can use Django console
-email backend, when define this in `settings.py` it will only log email to
+email backend.
+When define this in `settings.py` it will only log email to
 console instead of actually connecting to SMTP server and send email.

 ```python